Kantega-AI-team/AI/docs/notebook_overview.md

 ### Active Learning

 Active learning is a special case of machine learning in which a learning algorithm can interactively query a user (or some other information source) to label new data points with the desired outputs.

+Relevant application areas

+- Active learning: Any data environment where large volumes of labelled training data preexists, and where labelling og data is a time consuming and costly process.
+- Also highly relevant in environments where the data is continuous and the machine learning models need to be adaptive and able understand new data patterns.
+- **Examples**: Credit scoring, image and text classification, Fraud and spam detection

 ![active_learning](images/active_learning.png)